 In the fifth act of Merry Wives the play turns into a carnival of English folklore.
-The children of the town, with Sir Hugh as their coach and Mistress Quickly as the Faerie Queen, become fairies who torment Falstaff as punishment for his lust-fuelled pursuit of two of Windsor’s upstanding middle-class wives.
+The children of the town, with Sir Hugh as their coach and Mistress Quickly as the Faerie Queen, become fairies who torment Falstaff as punishment for his lust-fueled pursuit of two of Windsor’s upstanding middle-class wives.
 The only other play in which fairies feature so prominently is A Midsummer Night’s Dream, where their role is somewhat different, though comparably dark.
 Falstaff himself, at the suggestion of the Windsor wives, is dressed as a character in English pagan mythology, Herne the Hunter.
-With horns on his head he suffers the fate that Master Ford imagined for himself: a cuckold - traditionally wearing horns - being physically tortured and publicly humiliated.
+With horns on his head he suffers the fate that Master Ford imagined for himself: a cuckold – traditionally wearing horns – being physically tortured and publicly humiliated.
 He is removed from the town, which embodies the values of rationality and moral certainty, to the country, in which the bestial forces of desire and greed are exposed.
 As Mistress Page says to her husband: “Do not these fair yokes / Become the forest better than the town?”
 (5.5.103-4)

 It is interesting that for the wives there is no doubt, not even a shred of superstitious emotional doubt, that the stories of Herne and fairies have no reality in their town lives.
-Falstaff, on the other hand, wilfully gives himself up to playing the buck, a bestial version of his self-image, and confesses to a fear that the fairies are real.
+Falstaff, on the other hand, willfully gives himself up to playing the buck, a bestial version of his self-image, and confesses to a fear that the fairies are real.

 Mary Ellen Lamb, in her book The Popular Culture of Shakespeare, Spenser, and Jonson, (see Critical Texts) discusses the plot hatched by the merry wives to deal publicly with the difficult position Falstaff has put them in.
 I do not agree with everything Lamb says, especially her use of the term ‘sort’ to replace ‘class’, as in ‘middling sort’ and ‘lower sort’.
 But she takes us into a territory that is is not often discussed fully in editions of the play.
 Here are some of the things she says in the section “Old wives’ tales” on Merry Wives: